mohitpai/journey-optimizer.en/help/using/event/about-analytics.md

 ## Activate this configuration {#activate-analytics-data}

 Once this configuration is done, contact Adobe to enable your Journey Optimizer environment to use this data source.
+This step is only required for Adobe Analytics data sources.
 To perform this:

 1. Get the data source ID.
 This information is available in the user interface: browse to the data source you created from the **Dataflows** tab of the **Sources** menu.
 The easiest way to find it is to filter on Adobe Analytics sources.
-1. Send an email to Adobe Customer Care with the following details:
+1. Contact Adobe Customer Care with the following details:

-    * Subject: Enable Journey Optimizer for Adobe Analytics events
+    * Subject: Enable Adobe Analytics events for journeys

     * Content: Please enable my environment to use AA events.